junseokoh1/anonymous-62348.github.io/README.md

 <br>

-### 16K (16,384 x 10,912) Image synthesized by OUR-GAN trained with a single 4K training image.
+### 16K (16,384 x 10,912) image synthesized by OUR-GAN trained with a single 4K training image.
 OUR-GAN can synthesize UHR image with higher resolution than that of the training image. \
 The resolution of this image is 16K, whereas that of the training image is only 4K. \
 <br>